Allée Claude Cahun–Marcel Moore

-Allée Claude Cahun–Marcel Moore is a street in Montparnasse in the 6th arrondissement of Paris, France.
+The Allée Claude Cahun–Marcel Moore is a street in Montparnasse in the 6th arrondissement of Paris, France.

 History

 It was named after French artists and Resistance fighters Claude Cahun and Marcel Moore.

 The couple had its workshop and live Notre-Dame-des-Champs, close to the street.

 This is the first street in the world named officially after a same-sex couple.

 Access

-Notre-Dame-des-Champs (Paris Métro) has access on the street, designed on a rambla style.
+Notre-Dame-des-Champs (Paris Métro) has access on the street, designed on a rambla style (with the entrance located on a central sidewalk).